Category Archives: Learning Spanish

 I recommend both websites because they offer invaluable exposure to authentic language.
 So is there a clear winner in the FluentU vs Yabla competition?
 The best way to decide between the two basically depends on how many and which languages you are learning:

-If you are learning two or more languages, then FluentU will be a better deal especially on the Basic plan.
+If you are learning two or more languages, then will be a better deal especially on the Basic plan.

 Let me know your thoughts on these websites!